michalzard/michalzard/README.md

 **`Fullstack Web Developer (React/Node & Everything Web)`**

-Almost 3 years of experience building websites , web apps and interactive experiences using some of most modern technologies out there.
+3 years of experience building websites , web apps and interactive experiences using some of most modern technologies out there.

 ---